-The Goldfield Mine is located approximately a half-mile north of the town of Goldfield, Esmeralda County, Nevada in the historic Goldfield mining district.
+The Goldfield Project is located approximately a half-mile north of the town of Goldfield, Esmeralda County, Nevada in the historic Goldfield mining district.
 Mining of ore and leaching operations have been completed since late 1998 with post-closure monitoring currently ongoing.
-Decommissioning Services LLC, a subsidiary of Kappes, Cassiday & Associates (KCA), is the responsible party for the closure plan and its implementation.
-During its active life the Goldfield Mine consisted of a 22-acre heap leach pad, four open pits (Jumbo, Sheet-Ish, Combination, and Red Top), one waste rock dump, four ponds, a process facility, and associated structures and roads.
+Red Rock Mining Corporation mined the historic waste dumps in 1989 and after a brief shutdown entered into a joint venture with American Resource Corporation to place the Goldfield Mine property into production.
+In mid-June of 1998 financial problems led to the forced bankruptcy of the mine owners and later that year Decommissioning Services LLC, a limited partner of Kappes, Cassiday & Associates (KCA), was granted the mine purchase and the responsible party for the closure plan and its implementation.
+During its active life the Goldfield Project consisted of a 22-acre heap leach pad, four open pits (Jumbo, Sheet-Ish, Combination, and Red Top), one waste rock dump, four ponds, a process facility, and associated structures and roads.
 Ore material was processed by heap leach cyanidation and precious metal recovery by carbon adsorption.
 The mine property encompassed approximately 242 acres, of which 174 acres are private and 68 acres are public Bureau of Land Management (BLM) managed lands.